Kaetram/Kaetram-Open/README.md

 ## Technologies

-BQ was intended as an experiment to showcase HTML5 capabilities, since then, technology has only served to advance.
-Kaetram contains a lot of ideas and [features](#features) that build on top of its predecessor, a couple being:
+BQ was initially written as an HTML5 experiment showcasing the capabilities of web technologies back in 2012.
+Kaetram builds on top of the idea and uses modern standards to help facilitate readability, performance, and compatibility.
+Some of the many features are as follows:

 - Multiplayer using [Socket.IO](https://socket.io).
 - Enhanced rendering engine (includes dynamic lighting, overlays, animated tiles).
-- Region system (client receives only necessary data and saves it).
+- Region/chunking system (client caches and saves data from the server as needed).
+    - Dynamic tiles (tiles that change depending on player's progress in achievements/quests/etc).
+    - Global objects (tiles such as trees (and more in the future) that the player can interact with).
-- Questing and achievements system.
+- Quest and achievement system.
+- Minigame system for special in-game events.
+- Plugin-based mob behaviour (used for special mobs such as bosses).
-- Plugin-based combat system (for bosses/special enemies).
+- Plugin-based item interaction
-- Supports RESTful API.
+- RESTful API for cross-server communication
-- Discord server integration.
+- Discord server integration (in-game and discord server can communicate with eachother).
 - Cross-server private messaging and interactions.
+- Enhanced map parsing w/ support for compressed tilemaps.
 - Yarn v3 with workspaces for monorepo packaging.
 - And much more!